 Photo by Max Bjorklund

-Alana Cuellar is a Venezuelan-American potter based in Wisconsin who has sold her pieces at various markets and events in the Twin Cities, including the holiday market held at Alma on University Avenue.
+Alana Cuellar is a Venezuelan American potter based in Wisconsin who has sold her pieces at various markets and events in and around the Twin Cities, including the annual holiday market held at Alma on University Avenue.
 You can also find her work at the Guillermo Cuellar Pottery showroom in Shafer, the Grand Hand Gallery in St. Paul, and online at Schaller Gallery.
 Her pieces are made for everyday use and include uniquely designed cups, bowls, jars, vases, soap dishes, plates, and other goods featuring earthy shades of greens, browns, and oranges.
-What’s more, her work will be showcased at the upcoming St. Croix Valley Pottery Tour taking place May 9-11.
+What’s more, her work will be showcased at the Mill City Farmers Market in Minneapolis on select dates this year—July 25, August 22, and September 25.

 Alex Chinn is the owner of Twin Cities-based Ceramic Chinn and produces his work out of both his own home studio and the Northern Clay Center in Minneapolis.
 He also teaches pottery at the White Bear Center for the Arts in White Bear Lake and the Minnetonka Center for the Arts in Minnetonka.
 Shoppers can find his work for sale at the Northern Clay Center’s retail gallery, where they might spy various cups, mugs, and plates.
 He also specializes in interior tiles for kitchens, bathrooms, or fireplaces; house numbers; garden art; and other table and homeware.

-Other Twin Cities ceramicists to consider include Ingrid Sundstrom, Chris Singewald Pottery, Grace Pass of Purple Door Potters, and Lee Zimmerly of Emmaeli Pottery.
+Other Twin Cities ceramicists to consider include Ingrid Sundstrom, Chris Singewald Pottery, Grace Pass, and Lee Zimmerly of Emmaeli Pottery.

 For those who want to take it up a notch and try their hand at making their own custom ceramic pieces, there are several studios around the Twin Cities that offer various class options.
 Single-day classes work best for beginners, and weekly sessions cater well to those who have developed more advanced skills.